BedrockStreaming/WsClientBundle/README.md

+# this bundle is deprecated

+usage of [https://github.com/M6Web/GuzzleHttpBundle](https://github.com/M6Web/GuzzleHttpBundle) is recommended

 # Bundle WSClient [![Build Status](https://travis-ci.org/M6Web/WsClientBundle.svg?branch=master)](https://travis-ci.org/M6Web/WsClientBundle)

 This bundle give a simple webservices client to call external urls.
 By default, it is based on Guzzle but you can plug any other client library.